 Funding has been made possible in part by the New Jersey State Council on the Arts, a Partner Agency of the National Endowment for the Arts, the Geraldine R. Dodge Foundation, the National Endowment for the Arts, and the New Jersey Cultural Trust.
 WheatonArts receives general operating support from the New Jersey Historical Commission, Division of Cultural Affairs in the New Jersey Department of State, and is supported in part by the New Jersey Department of State, Division of Travel and Tourism.

-About WheatonArts: With a history spanning five decades, WheatonArts has earned regional, national and international recognition for its unique collections and programs.
-The Museum of American Glass (accredited by the American Alliance of Museums) houses one of the most comprehensive collections of American glass in the country – from the first glass bottles made in America to celebrated works by Dale Chihuly, Paul Stankard, and other contemporary glass artists.
+About WheatonArts: With a history spanning over five decades, WheatonArts has earned regional, national, and international recognition for its unique collections and programs.
+Accredited by the American Alliance of Museums, the Museum of American Glass houses one of the most comprehensive collections of American glass in the country – from the first glass bottles made in America to celebrated works by Dale Chihuly, Paul Stankard, and other contemporary glass artists.
 Special exhibitions are offered each season in the Museum as well as in the Down Jersey Folklife Center, which celebrates the region’s cultural diversity.
-Visitors experience the art of glassmaking, ceramics, and flameworking in the Artist Studios.
-WheatonArts also offers traditional and multi-cultural programs, classes, workshops, performances, and weekend festivals.
+Visitors experience the art of glassmaking, pottery, and flameworking in the Artist Studios.
+WheatonArts also offers traditional and multicultural programs, classes, workshops, performances, and popular weekend festivals.
 The award-winning Museum Stores offer traditional and contemporary art and craft in all mediums.
 WheatonArts is open seasonally from April through December.